The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Fates of satellites

 However, a direct statistical analysis of these trajectories is hindered by a ``survivorship bias'': the simulation can only track the lost population down to the resolution limit, censoring their subsequent evolution.
 To correct for this effect and recover the full mass loss distribution, we introduce an extrapolation scheme based on the average mass loss rate, $\Gamma$.
 We define $\Gamma$ as:

 where $m_{\rm{final}}$ is the subhalo mass at the last resolved snapshot, and $\Delta t$ is the duration since peak mass.
 It is worth noting that while \citetalias{He2025} utilized the sophisticated semi-analytic model {\tt\string SatGen} to predict mass loss in DMO simulations, applying such models to hydrodynamical simulations is non-trivial.
 The presence of baryons introduces complex torques, adiabatic contraction/expansion, and gas dynamics that alter the orbital and structural evolution compared to the DMO case.
 Therefore, for simplicity and robustness, motivated by \citet{vanDenBosch2005, Jiang2016}, who showed that the orbit-averaged subhalo mass loss follows an approximately exponential decay with time, we adopt this empirical average mass loss rate $\Gamma$ as a first-order approximation to characterize the stripping efficiency.
+We stress that this constant-rate extrapolation is not intended to accurately reproduce the detailed mass-loss history of individual subhaloes.
+Rather, $\Gamma$ serves as a simplified, population-level diagnostic introduced primarily for illustration: it allows us to bypass survivorship bias and reconstruct the overall distribution of mass-loss trajectories for the lost population.

 Using this rate, we extrapolate the mass evolution of lost satellites beyond their last resolved snapshot $t_{\rm lost}$:

 as indicated by the red dashed thin lines in the top-right panel of Fig.~\ref{fig:massloss}.
 This procedure reconstructs the ``hidden'' portion of the statistic.
 The shaded blue and red regions in the both top panel of Fig.~\ref{fig:massloss} represent the 16th–84th percentile ranges of the mass loss for the resolved and lost populations, respectively.
 While the top-left panel provides an intuitive view of the complete, physically extrapolated distribution of subhalo mass loss trajectories over time.